William P. Bettendorf

-William P. Bettendorf (July 1, 1857 – June 3, 1910) was a German-American inventor.
+William P. Bettendorf (July 1, 1857 – June 3, 1910) was an American inventor.
 He is credited with the invention of the power lift sulky plow, the Bettendorf metal wheel and the one-piece railroad truck frame.
 By the age of 53 he held 94 patents.
 With his younger brother, Joseph W. Bettendorf, he founded the Bettendorf Axle Company.
 His first wife and children preceded him in death.
 He died as the company was rapidly expanding and before he moved into a palatial home he was building.
 The city of Bettendorf, Iowa is named after the two brothers.

 Biography

 Early life and education

 Born in Mendota, Illinois, William Bettendorf was the oldest of four children born to Michael and Catherine (Reck) Bettendorf.
 His father was born Michael Betteldorf in Nohn in the German Eifel region.
 He changed his surname to Bettendorf when he immigrated to the United States at age eighteen and became a school teacher.
 The family moved to Sedalia, Missouri where the elder Bettendorf opened a grocery store, and then to Fort Leavenworth in Kansas where he became a government clerk.
 William Bettendorf was educated in the public schools and St. Mary's Mission School in Kansas, which primarily educated Native American children.